ArcanaFramework/frametree/README.md

 (e.g. MRI sessions for multiple subjects and visits, saved in a file-system directory) onto virtual "data frames" for analysis.
 Cells in these data frames can be scalars, arrays or a set of files and/or directories stored at each node across a level in the given tree.
-Derivitives are stored along with the parameters used to derive them back into the store for reference and reuse by subsequent analysis steps.
+Derivatives are stored along with the parameters used to derive them back into the store for reference and reuse by subsequent analysis steps.
 Extracted metrics can be exported to actual data frames for statistical analysis.